westphallm1/AoMM-Cross-Mod-Sample/README.md

   dynamically update the minion's travel speed, search range, and attack rate based on the number of copies summoned.
 Also contains an example of manually enabling cross-mod AI with the `IsActive` flag in `UpdateParamsDirect`, since the specific spawn conditions for the empowered minion prevent AoMM from enabling it by default.

+* `Minions/SampleActiveToggleMinion/`: Contains the code for a minion that behaves like the vanilla vampire pet frog, and switches between its default AI and the managed grounded cross mod AI based on the count of minions summoned.
+This is not a particularly practical scenario for cross mod AI behavior, but demonstrates an advanced feature of the cross mod AI.

 * `Projectiles/`: Contains clones of a few vanilla projectiles, with their `SetDefaults` updated to properly set the flags for a minion-shot projectile.
 These projectiles are assigned as minion attacks in several `mod.Calls` (see below).